-The DSL-2640B Wireless ADSL Router maintains three separate interfaces, an Ethernet LAN, a wireless LAN and an ADSL Internet (WAN) connection.
+The DSL-2740B Wireless ADSL Router maintains three separate interfaces, an Ethernet LAN, a wireless LAN and an ADSL Internet (WAN) connection.
 Carefully consider the Router's location suitable for connectivity for your Ethernet and wireless devices.
-You must have a functioning broadband connection in order to use the Router's WAN function.
+You must have a functioning broadband connection via a bridge device such as a Cable or ADSL modem in order to use the Router's WAN function.